 Children and Youth

 Sunday School classes are offered during the first part of our 10 a.m. service.
-We have dedicated volunteers who teach our children using the Godly Play curriculum (pre-schoolers through Grade 2) and Children's Chapel (Grades 3-6).
-Children and their instructors are dismissed to their classes following the opening Collect and rejoin their families and the congregation in the pews in time for sharing the Peace and the Eucharist.
+We have dedicated volunteers who teach our children using the Godly Play curriculum (pre-schoolers through Grade 5).
+Godly Play is a drop-in program where you sign your child in each Sunday before the 10 am service starts. and rejoin their families and the congregation in the pews in time for sharing the Peace and the Eucharist.
 The Fourth Sunday of the month is "Come 4th Sunday" where we offer a special Children’s service in which children and their families participate in the entire service which has been especially created and prepared for them.

-If you would like to get involved with children and youth programming, adults and older teens are invited to assist with Godly Play and Children’s Chapel on a rotating basis.
+If you would like to get involved with children and youth programming, adults and older teens are invited to assist with Godly Play on a rotating basis.
 Several opportunities await our parish children and youth and families on Come 4th Sundays (and other Sundays as well).
-A team supporting teen programming is forming as well.

-Godly Play is held in the Godly Play room in the lower level of the Parish Hall.
+Godly Play for Everyone resumes Sunday, September 17in the Godly Play room in the lower level of the Parish Hall.